PieroMacaluso/DogEar-CV/README.md

 #### Requirements

 A full TeX distribution is assumed.
-[Various distributions for different operating systems (Windows, Mac, \*nix) are available](http://tex.stackexchange.com/q/55437) but TeX Live is recommended.
+[Various distributions for different operating systems (Windows, Mac, \*nix) are available](http://tex.stackexchange.com/q/55437) but TeX Live or MikTek is recommended.
 You can [install TeX from upstream](http://tex.stackexchange.com/q/1092) (recommended; most up-to-date) or use `sudo apt-get install texlive-full` if you really want that.
 (It's generally a few years behind.)

 #### Usage